NASCAR Fast Facts

-(CNN)Here's some background information about NASCAR, the National Association of Stock Car Auto Racing.
+(CNN)Here's a look at NASCAR, the National Association of Stock Car Auto Racing.

 Facts: